renovatebot/tutorial/README.md

 Let’s start by forking the tutorial repo to your account, installing the Renovate GitHub App, and configuring it to your repo.

 1. Make sure you are logged in to GitHub.com
 1. Fork this repository.
-The tutorial instructions will be based on the contents of it.
+The tutorial instructions will be based on its contents.
 1. The following instructions are directed at those that don’t have Renovate installed:
    - Install the Renovate App to your account by navigating to the [Renovate App GitHub installation page](https://github.com/apps/renovate) and select Install:
    ![image](https://user-images.githubusercontent.com/102745725/178965463-525a385e-d914-4309-aeb4-cb4358dc12bc.png)